-Even in a seller’s market, having a home that appeals to the most buyers can help you get your home sold quicker and for the best price.
+In a buyer’s market, it’s especially important for sellers to prepare their homes to have the widest appeal.
+Having a home that appeals to the most buyers can help you get your home sold quicker and for the best price.
 So it’s important to be aware of the top red flags buyers look out for when searching for homes.

 Opendoor surveyed homebuyers about their biggest turn-offs, and identified the home design elements that could be costing you that offer.
 Plus, we’re sharing how to address these issues on a budget.

-An outdated kitchen was the No. 1 buyer turn-off, with 71% of buyers saying it would deter them from moving forward with a potential home purchase.
-Doing a complete kitchen renovation can get expensive, but there are smaller projects you can take on to make your kitchen look more up-to-date.
+Outdated kitchen features were the No. 3 buyer turn-off, with 41% of buyers saying it would deter them from moving forward with a potential home purchase.
+There are small projects you can take on to make your kitchen look more up-to-date.

 Another option is adding a fresh coat of paint.